Saint Peter's becomes first No. 15 seed to reach Elite Eight in NCAA tournament history - KTVZ

 The Peacocks, the third No. 15 seed to advance to the Sweet 16 in history, will face either UCLA or North Carolina in the Elite Eight on Sunday.
 This is the program’s fourth NCAA tournament appearance overall.

-After nearly a month between games from December 18 to January 14, SPU had gone 18-5 in the 2022 calendar year to win the MAAC title and advance to the Sweet 16 for the first time in program history.
+After nearly a month between games from December 18 to January 14, due to a Covid-19 outbreak on campus, SPU had gone 18-5 in the 2022 calendar year to win the MAAC title and advance to the Sweet 16 for the first time in program history.

 Saint Peter’s busted many brackets in the round of 64 last week when the Peacocks stunned No. 2 seed Kentucky.
 They then upset No. 7 seed Murray State in the round of 32.